Camp Walker: History

 The camp was originally established as an Imperial Japanese Army base in 1921 during the Japanese imperial period.
 An airfield was later built on the base.

 Korean War

 During the Korean War the USAF designated the airfield as K-37 or Taegu West Air Base.
 The runway was improved to an asphalt surfaced 4335 ft by 140 ft facility.

 Detachment F of the USAF 3rd Air Rescue Squadron operating Sikorsky H-5s and later Sikorsky H-19s was based at K-37 from January–June 1951.
 One H-5 remained at K-37 while the rest of the unit moved forward to K-16.

 On 2 February 1951 H-5G #48-0530 was written off in a crash 8 mi west of K-37.

 Postwar

 Department of Defense housing was opened on the base in 1959.

 The H-805 airfield was decommissioned as a landing zone and redesignated as a mass parking area for the numerous contractors that are employed in Area IV.
+In 2024, the parking area was demolished and replaced with a multi-million dollar Access Control Point titled Gate #7.